kartik8800/trieDS_serializable/README.md

 6. Convert the trie to a string i.e. serialize the trie.
 7. Create a trie using a string representing the trie.

 Note: Serialization of the trie to a string makes use of special characters '>' and ']'.
-The user is expected to not use these symbols in words that are to be inserted to the trie. test data taken from https://github.com/dwyl/english-words
+The user is expected to not use these symbols in words that are to be inserted to the trie. <br>
+Test data taken from https://github.com/dwyl/english-words

 written in c++.